Characterization of positive links and the $s$-invariant for links: Introduction

 \section{Introduction}

 A link is called {\it positive} if it has a diagram with only positive crossings, which is defined combinatorially.
 On the other hand, Nakamura \cite{Nakamura} and Rudolph \cite{Rudolph} proved that positive links are strongly quasipositive links, which are defined geometrically.
 It is natural to consider the following question. \begin{question} Find differences between positive links and strongly quasipositive links. \end{question} Cromwell \cite{homogeneous} introduced a class of links, which is called homogeneous links.
 A homogeneous link is a generalization of positive links from the combinatorial view points.
 Baader \cite{baader} proved that a knot is positive if and only if it is strongly quasipositive and homogeneous, answering Question 1.1 in the case of knots (see also \cite{abe2}).
-One can obviously apply Baader's proof to the case of links and obtain the following. \begin{thm}[cf.\cite{baader}] A non-split link is positive if and only if strongly quasipositive and homogeneous. \end{thm} We generalize the above theorem as follows: \begin{thm}[Main result~1] Let $L$ be a non-split link with $\sharp L$ components.
-Then $(1)$--$(4)$ are equivalent. \\ $(1)$ $L$ is positive,\\ $(2)$ $L$ is homogeneous and strongly quasipositive,\\ $(3)$ $L$ is homogeneous, quasipositive and $g_{*}(L)=g(L)$,\\ $(4)$ $L$ is homogeneous and $s(L)=2g_{*}(L)+(\sharp L-1)=2g(L)+(\sharp L-1)$, \\ where $s(L)$ is Rasmussen, Beliakova and Wehrli's $s$-invariant of $L$, $g_{*}(L)$ is the four-ball genus of $L$ and $g(L)$ is the three-genus of $L$. \end{thm} We prove Theorem~$\ref{theorem:positivity2}$ in Section~$\ref{sec:positive}$.
-The key of the proof is the computation of the $s$-invariant of homogeneous links (see Sections~\ref{sec:kawamura-lobb-inequ}-\ref{sec:positive}).
+One can obviously apply Baader's proof to the case of links and obtain the following. \begin{thm}[\cite{baader}] A non-split link is positive if and only if it is strongly quasipositive and homogeneous. \end{thm} We generalize the above theorem as follows: \begin{thm} Let $L$ be a non-split link with $\sharp L$ components.
+Then $(1)$--$(4)$ are equivalent. \\ $(1)$ $L$ is positive,\\ $(2)$ $L$ is homogeneous and strongly quasipositive,\\ $(3)$ $L$ is homogeneous, quasipositive and $g_{*}(L)=g(L)$,\\ $(4)$ $L$ is homogeneous and $s(L)=2g_{*}(L)+\sharp L-1=2g(L)+\sharp L-1$, \\ where $s(L)$ is Rasmussen and Beliakova-Wehrli's $s$-invariant of $L$, $g_{*}(L)$ is the four-ball genus of $L$ and $g(L)$ is the three-genus of $L$. \end{thm} For the definition of Rasmussen and Beliakova-Wehrli's $s$-invariant, see \cite{cat_colored, rasmussen1}.
+Theorem~$\ref{theorem:positivity2}$ is a generalization of \cite[Theorem~1.3]{abe2}.
+We prove Theorem~$\ref{theorem:positivity2}$ in Section~$\ref{sec:positive}$.
+The key of the proof is the computation of the $s$-invariants of homogeneous links (see Sections~\ref{sec:homogeneous}-\ref{sec:positive}).